 How Can I Prevent Relapse?

-After successful treatment for substance abuse, addicts are faced with new challenges when reintroduced to the world as sober individuals.
-All addicts face temptations in recovery, and some may feel lost in the quest for sobriety.
-Drug relapse prevention is crucial in maintaining a sober lifestyle.
-There are many roads you can take to prevent relapse in recovery.
-Getting sober is the hardest part of recovery for most, but staying sober is made easier by taking certain measures.
-You can prevent relapse by attending ongoing support in the form of individual therapy, group counseling, 12-step meetings, non-12-step meetings, sober living homes, and more.
+After successful treatment for substance abuse, you may be faced with new challenges when reintroduced to the world as a sober individual.
+Many in recovery struggle with daily triggers, temptations, and cravings.
+Getting sober is a huge step but it is only the beginning.
+Staying in recovery can be difficult; however, attaining long-term sobriety is made easier by taking certain measures.
+You can prevent relapse by taking care of yourself and seeking ongoing support in the form of individual therapy, group counseling, 12-step and other support group meetings, sober living homes, and more.

 Facts About Relapse Prevention

-Outside of counseling, it's important to take care of your mind.
-An integral part of drug relapse prevention is keeping the mind healthy and focused.
-An engaged, healthy mind is less likely to be constantly thinking about using drugs.
-Staying occupied with positive things such as career, educational and personal goals are great ways to maintain sobriety.
-As you achieve these goals, you will gain a sense of pride and improve your self-esteem.
-As these things occur, you will be less tempted to use drugs.
+Another integral part of drug relapse prevention is keeping the mind healthy and focused.
+A positively engaged mind is less likely to be focused on drug use.
+Staying occupied with positive pursuits such as educational and career goals, or even hobbies that promote learning (such as playing an instrument) are great ways to maintain sobriety.
+As you work toward these goals, you will gain a sense of pride and improve your self-esteem, both of which can boost your ability to stay away from drugs and alcohol.

-You can strengthen your relationships with your family by attending family therapy with a mental health counselor.
-You and your loved ones will work on your communication skills with one another and strengthen the bond that you share through therapy.
-You will learn to work through potential conflicts in healthy ways and establish a healthy family atmosphere.
+You can strengthen your relationships with your family by attending family therapy.
+You and your loved ones will work on developing positive communication skills (and practicing them at home) and strengthening the bond that you share.
+You will learn to work through potential conflicts in constructive ways and change destructive patterns of interaction.6

 Reaching Out to Others